 Homeowners Insurance Explained

 The purpose of homeowners insurance is to cover the building, structures on the property, and the contents inside.
 Homeowners insurance is much more expensive than renters insurance because the largest insurable factor is the cost to re-build the home.
-Our Insurance Liaison will evaluate the re-build value of the home, taking into account the year it was built, materials used, appliances included and the safety of the original building materials.
+Your Insurance agent should evaluate the re-build value of the home, taking into account the year it was built, materials used, appliances included and the safety of the original building materials.
 The size of the home is a factor because the larger the home, the more it will cost to re-build and the more valuables it can hold inside.